MicrosoftDocs/azure-dev-docs/articles/javascript/quickstart-intelligent-app-chat.md

 ---
-title: Deploy an Azure OpenAI chat app with your data in JavaScript
+title: Get started with the ChatGPT + Enterprise data sample
-description: Quickstart to deploy and use an Azure OpenAI chat app supplemented with your data in JavaScript.
-Easily deploy with Azure Developer CLI. ms.date: 10/05/2023 ms.topic: quickstart ms.custom: devx-track-javascript
+description: Get started with intelligent search across your own data using an Azure OpenAI chat app.
+Easily deploy with Azure Developer CLI. ms.date: 10/25/2023 ms.topic: get-started ms.custom: devx-track-javascript, devx-track-javascript-ai
 # CustomerIntent: As a JavaScript developer new to Azure OpenAI, I want deploy and use sample code to interact with intelligent app infused with my own business data so that learn from the sample code.
 ---

-# Quickstart: Deploy an Azure OpenAI chat app with your data in JavaScript
+# Get started with ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search

-In this quickstart, you deploy and use an intelligent chat app to get answers about rental properties.
+Deploy and use an intelligent chat app to get answers about rental properties.
 The rental properties chat app is seeded with data from markdown files (*.md) including a privacy policy, terms of service, and support.

 By following the instructions in this quickstart, you will: